-This morning, I ran across the news article Google reportedly kills plan to let retailers send notifications in Maps, and I knew exactly what the story was about, without reading past the headline, because I had noticed a patent application that came out on the 20th that described the program in question.
+This morning, I ran across the news article Google reportedly kills plan to let retailers send notifications in Maps, and I knew exactly what the story was about, without reading past the headline, because I had noticed a patent application that came out on the 20th that described the location-based service in question.

-As the story tells us, Larry Page shut the program down after being concerned over how invasive it was.
+As the story tells us, Larry Page shut the location-based service down after being concerned over how invasive it was.
 It would offer phone owners notices in Google Maps seconds after they entered a store that had electronic beacons set up in their store.
 After reading about the cancellation, I thought to share the patent so that you could learn what that was about.
 The patent is:

 Automated Learning of Store Topography Using In-Store Location Signals

 US Patent Application 20150237463

 Filed: February 14, 2014